-Grants and contributions in respect of specific expenditure on non-infrastructure fixed assets are treated as contract liability and recognised in the income statement over the expected useful economic lives of the related assets.
+Grants and contributions in respect of specific expenditure on non-infrastructure property, plant and equipment are treated as contract liability and recognised in the income statement over the expected useful economic lives of the related assets.

 Grants and contributions relating to infrastructure assets are amortised over the appropriate useful economic life (see 1.6).